UsabilityEngineering/SpeedClimbing/phase2/README.md

   <img src="../Assets/Shoes.png" alt="Shoe prompt" style="width:333px;height:210px;">
 </p>

-Like most of our design, we attempted to make it as simple and efficient as possible for the users and gave them only two choices.
+Like most of our design, we attempted to make it as simple, efficient and error tolerant as possible for the users and gave them only two easy choices.

 <p align="center">
   <img src="../Assets/StaffRequest.png" alt="Staff request" style="width:333px;height:210px;">